SergeyVinyar/VSBookmarks/README.md

 *Please note,* Visual Studio blocks reassigning shortcuts automatically.
 It means you have to assign some of shortcuts by hand using Tools -> Customize.
 Click “Keyboard…” and type in a filter “VSBookmarks” (without quotes) and assign shortcuts for commands is the list below.

-*Nowadays VSNumeric supports Visual Studio 2013 only.*
+*Nowadays VSBookmark supports Visual Studio 2013 only.*

 ##Todo's
 * Bookmark columns (not just rows)